VirtuBox/plesk-nginx/README.md

 # Compile the latest nginx mainline release for Plesk Onyx

-This is a script to compile the latest nginx mailine release from source with some additional modules. <br>
+This script compile the latest nginx mailine release from source with additional modules with Plesk Onyx. <br>
-Tested & Working fine on Ubuntu 16.04 LTS and Debian 8 Jessie.
-A script for Centos 7 is available on [Plesk community resources](https://talk.plesk.com/resources/script-for-building-replacement-of-default-sw-nginx-plesk-package-centos7-only.5/)<br>

 Feel free to open an issue if you have any error during the compilation.
 **Use this script with caution and on a staging server first.
 Plesk or me will not be responsible if your server crash**

 -----
-Nginx current version : 1.13.8
+Nginx current version : **v1.13.8**

 others modules included :
 * ngx_cache_purge